The-Marcy-Lab-School/marcy-curriculum-docs/mod-x-ds-a/3-nodes-linked-lists.md

 | Insert/remove at the end    | O(1) (unless re-sizing is needed)   | O(1) insertion, O(n) removal                                                                           |
 | Insert/remove in the middle | O(n) — elements after have to shift | O(n) — traverse through the list until you find the node, then repoint `next` pointers around the node |

+In the same way that we compare Arrays and Hashmaps, comparing Arrays and Linked Lists gives us a way to decide on the right data structure for the problem at hand.
 Neither is "better" — they're solving for different operations.

 * An Array optimizes for O(1) random access and insertion/removal at the end (except when re-sizing is needed).
 Arrays sacrifice O(n) insertion/removal at the front.
 * A Linked List optimizes for O(1) insertion/removal at the front and insertion at the end.
 Linked Lists sacrifice O(n) indexed access.